With more and more people getting Diabetes type 2, it is essential to learn and understand how to prevent the condition from getting to your body.

 3. Monitor Your Weight

-Not everyone who is overweight or obese indeed have diabetes.
+Not everyone who is overweight or obese indeed has diabetes.
 However, according to the Diabetes and Metabolism Journal published in 2018, obesity becomes a major threat as the chance of getting diabetes type 2 from being overweight is quite high.
 More than 1.9 billion people in the world with a BMI (Body Mass Index) higher than 30.0kg/m2 are four times more likely to get diabetes type 2.

 There are several options that you can try if you feel like you are constantly gaining weight.
 You may try low-carb diets, increase your exercise intensity, or even maintain your eating schedule.